 - 20% off spa treatments at the Waldorf Spa

 - Access to Waldorf Astoria Golf Club practice facilities

 - Complimentary golf club rentals after 2:00 p.m. at the Waldorf Astoria Golf Club

 - 20% off apparel and merchandise at the Pro Shop

 - Access to the fitness center

-Hopefully, this Waldorf Astoria Orlando review was able to provide you with the information needed to plan a stay here.
-For more information about staying on or off-property at Disney World, you might enjoy these articles:
+Hopefully, this Waldorf Astoria Orlando review provided you with the information needed to plan a stay here.
+For some of our other favorite options for best off-site Disney World Hotels, you might like:

 - Hyatt Regency Grand Cypress Review

 Have you stayed at a Waldorf Astoria before?
 What do you think about this review of the Waldorf Astoria Orlando?
 Would you enjoy a plush hotel or prefer to be within walking distance of the theme parks?
 Leave us a comment and share your thoughts, questions, or experiences.
 We love to hear from you!